histmeisah/sc2ai-project/README.md

-Than you can run train.py to train your sc2 ai
+RUN: you can run train.py to train your sc2 ai

+INPUT : 3*224*224 mini map and 13 internal parameters about worker_supply,gametime...

+OUTPUT :  51 actions
+       such as train_workers,build_supply,...,attack
+REINFORCE LEARNING ALGORITHM:
+D3QN(Dueling Double DQN)